-This summer, the University invested in Medicat Electronic Health Records software and services to bolster the campus community’s symptom monitoring and reporting.
+The University has invested in Medicat Electronic Health Records software and services to bolster the campus community’s symptom monitoring and reporting.

 Rather than relying on temperature checks at the entrances of buildings, which might be affected by environmental conditions, symptom tracking asks participants to check for symptoms prior to coming on campus.
 Symptom tracking will allow the University to determine if and to what extent COVID-19 cases are appearing on campus.

-How it works: Students, faculty, and staff will complete a daily survey to report any COVID-19 symptoms or lack thereof.
+How it works: Students, faculty, and staff must complete a daily survey to report any COVID-19 symptoms or lack thereof before they arrive on campus.
 The survey is accessible through a web link to the HIPAA-secured Medicat Healthcare website.
-Anyone who lives or works on campus must complete the survey before they arrive on campus.
-For resident students, it will be completed before leaving their dorm room.
+Resident students must complete the survey every day before leaving their dorm room.

 Answer two quick questions.
 If you answer yes to either: